endlesspint8/endlesspint8.github.io/testing/2016-11-04-whole-foods-trader-joes-beer.md

 <iframe width="100%" height="520" frameborder="0" src="https://endlesspint8.carto.com/viz/9bb87bba-9c19-11e6-b223-0e3ebc282e83/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 <br>

 Craft beer is here, hooray.
-There are more breweries and styles (http://endlesspint.com/2016-10-10-beer-introductions-1/) than ever before.
+There are more breweries and <a href="http://endlesspint.com/2016-10-10-beer-introductions-1/" target="_blank">styles</a> than ever before.
 Taste has won over mass produced piss and we may all rest easy now.
 Not so fast.
 While we may be experiencing a Golden Age in beer consumer options there is no guarantee these days are here to last.
 With more options come more challenges, opportunities, and developments.

 * **Challenges**: more breweries, more competition, more difficult to be noticed in the market.
-* **Opportunities**: breweries are supplementing their revenue with on-premise sales at the brewery itself, "own-premise" if you will (http://goodbeerhunting.com/blog/2016/10/2/i-want-you-to-want-me-examining-the-own-premise-revolution), which offer a giant boost to their bottom line but may result in more competition for your favorite local pub.
+* **Opportunities**: breweries are supplementing their revenue with on-premise sales at the brewery itself, "<a href="http://goodbeerhunting.com/blog/2016/10/2/i-want-you-to-want-me-examining-the-own-premise-revolution" target="_blank">own-premise</a>" if you will, which offer a giant boost to their bottom line but may result in more competition for your favorite local pub.
 * **Developments**: acquisitions and partnerships are happening all around us that are primed to change the market over the coming years as more money pours in, from keg pricing and distribution to franchised brewpubs.

 Another one of these "devellengepportunities" is the change in consumer behavior present on both sides of the Atlantic with respect to where beers are being enjoyed.
-On-premise sales are down in the US (http://beverage-handbook-store.myshopify.com/blogs/news/on-premise-beverage-alcohol-consumption-continues-to-decline-according-to-cheers-barometer-report).
-Meanwhile in the UK off-premise sales (https://www.theguardian.com/business/2016/sep/26/supermarket-beer-sales-overtook-pub-sales-first-time-last-year) top bar purchases for the first time.
+On-premise sales are <a href="http://beverage-handbook-store.myshopify.com/blogs/news/on-premise-beverage-alcohol-consumption-continues-to-decline-according-to-cheers-barometer-report" target="_blank">down in the US</a>.
+Meanwhile in the UK off-premise sales <a href="https://www.theguardian.com/business/2016/sep/26/supermarket-beer-sales-overtook-pub-sales-first-time-last-year" target="_blank">top bar purchases for the first time</a>.

 With the temperature dipping and dollars getting tight for the approaching holidays this is an opportune time to look at the options for New York City residents.
 Just because it's cold outside doesn't mean you can't have your own little slice of craft beer heaven at home.
 And for less of a markup than at a bar.